CartoDB/observatory-extension/doc/measures_functions.md

 ## OBS_MetadataValidation(extent geometry, geometry_type text, metadata json, target_geoms)

-The ```OBS_MetadataValidation``` function peforms a validation check over the known issues using the extent, type of geometry and metadata we're going to use in the ```OBS_GetMeta``` function.
+The ```OBS_MetadataValidation``` function performs a validation check over the known issues using the extent, type of geometry, and metadata that is being used in the ```OBS_GetMeta``` function.

 #### Arguments

 Name | Description
 ---- | -----------
-extent | A geometry of the extent of the input geometries geometry_type | The geometry type of the source data. metadata | A JSON array composed of metadata input objects.
-Each indicates one desired measure for an output column, and optionally additional parameters about that column target_geoms | Target number of geometries.
-Boundaries with close to this many objects within `extent` will be ranked highest.
+extent | A geometry of the extent of the input geometries geometry_type | The geometry type of the source data metadata | A JSON array composed of metadata input objects.
+Each indicates one desired measure for an output column, and optional additional parameters about that column target_geoms | Target number of geometries.
+Boundaries with close to this many objects within `extent` will be ranked highest

 The schema of the metadata input objects are as follows:

 Metadata Input Key | Description
 --- | -----------
 numer_id | The identifier for the desired measurement.
-If left blank, but a `geom_id` is specified, the column will return a geometry instead of a measurement. geom_id | Identifier for a desired geographic boundary level to use when calculating measures.
-Will be automatically assigned if undefined.
-If defined but `numer_id` is blank, then the column will return a geometry instead of a measurement. normalization | The desired normalization.
+If left blank, a `geom_id` is specified and the column returns a geometry, instead of a measurement geom_id | Identifier for a desired geographic boundary level used to calculate measures.
+If undefined, this is automatically assigned.
+If defined, `numer_id` is blank and the column returns a geometry, instead of a measurement normalization | The desired normalization.
 One of 'area', 'prenormalized', or 'denominated'.
 'Area' will normalize the measure per square kilometer, 'prenormalized' will return the original value, and 'denominated' will normalize by a denominator.
-Ignored if this metadata object specifies a geometry. denom_id | Identifier for a desired normalization column in case `normalization` is 'denominated'.
-Will be automatically assigned if necessary.
-Ignored if this metadata object specifies a geometry. numer_timespan | The desired timespan for the measurement.
-Defaults to most recent timespan available if left unspecified. geom_timespan | The desired timespan for the geometry.
-Defaults to timespan matching numer_timespan if left unspecified. target_area | Instead of aiming to have `target_geoms` in the area of the geometry passed as `extent`, fill this area.
+If the metadata object specifies a geometry, this is ignored denom_id | When `normalization` is 'denominated', this is the identifier for a desired normalization column.
+This is automatically assigned.
+If the metadata object specifies a geometry, this is ignored numer_timespan | The desired timespan for the measurement.
+If left unspecified, it defaults to the most recent timespan available geom_timespan | The desired timespan for the geometry.
+If left unspecified, it defaults to the timespan matching `numer_timespan` target_area | Instead of aiming to have `target_geoms` in the area of the geometry passed as `extent`, fill this area.
 Unit is square degrees WGS84.
-Set this to `0` if you want to use the smallest source geometry for this element of metadata, for example if you're passing in points. target_geoms | Override global `target_geoms` for this element of metadata max_timespan_rank | Only include timespans of this recency (for example, `1` is only the most recent timespan).
-No limit by default max_score_rank | Only include boundaries of this relevance (for example, `1` is the most relevant boundary).
-Is `1` by default
+Set this to `0` if you want to use the smallest source geometry for this element of metadata.
+For example, if you are passing in points target_geoms | Override global `target_geoms` for this element of metadata max_timespan_rank | Only include timespans of this recency (For example, `1` is only the most recent timespan).
+There is no limit by default max_score_rank | Only include boundaries of this relevance (for example, `1` is the most relevant boundary).
+The default is `1`

 #### Returns

 Key | Description
 --- | -----------
-valid | A boolean field that represents if the validation was succesful or not errors | A text array with all the possible errors.
+valid | A boolean field that represents if the validation was successful or not errors | A text array with all possible errors

 #### Examples

-Validate metadata with two additional column of US census data, using a boundary relevant for the geometry provided and latest timespan.
-Limit to only the most recent column most relevant to the extent & density of input geometries in `tablename`.
+Validate metadata with two additional columns of US census data; using a boundary relevant for the geometry provided and the latest timespan.
+Limited to the most recent column, and the most relevant, based on the extent and density of input geometries in `tablename`.

 ```SQL
 SELECT OBS_MetadataValidation(